 FIM transforms classroom instruction and drives increases in student achievement.
-This systematic process provides an opportunity for teachers to scaffold student learning and encourages the growth of numeracy, literacy and science skills from an early age.
+This systematic process provides an opportunity for teachers to scaffold student learning and encourages the growth of numeracy, literacy, and science skills from an early age.
 Teachers use the process to monitor their students’ mastery of content area foundational skills and provide interventions as appropriate.
-It is an integrative, holistic, evidence based approach to teaching built on instructional best-practices.
+It is an integrative, holistic, evidence-based approach to teaching built on instructional best practices.

 FIM IN A NUTSHELL

 Using common core suggestions, teachers choose 16 critical areas of focus to cycle through all year long.
-In just 10 minutes a day, students solve 2 problems with the emphasis on effort.
+In just 10 minutes a day, students solve 2 problems with an emphasis on effort.
 The teacher’s responsibility is to show different ways of solving.

 Bi-Weekly Progress Monitoring Assessments

 In a month, all 16 mathematical standards are assessed through data collection and analysis of student work.
 Grade level collaboration brings to light areas of strengths and stretches and guides future instructional practice.